smaglio81/rundeck-powershell-plugin/Readme.md

 If the script/command is run agains the local Rundeck host it will just run the command or the script in the local powershell environment

-if the script/command is run against a remote node (tested on Windows 2016 with Basic Authentication) it will run an invoke-command.
+if the script/command is run against a remote node  it will run an invoke-command.

 The script copier doesn't actually copy anything, it just handles the creation and deletion of the temp script files which get then either executed locally or added to invoke-command with the -filepath parameter